telefonicaid/fiware-sth-comet/doc/manuals/raw-data-retrieval.md

 * **dateTo**: The final date and time until which the raw context information is desired.
 It is an optional parameter.
 * **filetype**: The raw context information can be requested as a file setting this query parameter to the desired file type.
 Currently, the only supported value and file type is `csv`.
 It is an optional parameter.

+In order to avoid problems handing big results there is a restriction about the the number of results per page that could be retrieved.
+The rule is  ```hLimit <= lastN <= config.maxPageSize```
+Where default max page is are defined to 100.

 An example response provided by the STH component to a request such as the previous one could be the following:
 ```json
 {